Christmas, Tower

 For unto you is born this day in the City of David a Savior, Who is Christ the Lord.
 And this will be a sign for you.
 You will find a baby wrapped in swaddling cloths and lying in a manger.
 Luke 2:11-12

 “An angel appeared to us in the field and told us the Savior had been born.
 He told us we’d find Him wrapped in swaddling cloths and lying in this manger.”
 Uncle Asa looked into the stone feed trough turned cradle, and his face softened.
-I followed his gaze.
 The baby squinched up his nose, yawned, and opened his eyes.

 I tugged at Eliezer’s sleeve.
 How could this baby be the Messiah?
 I saw the same confusion I felt in Eliezer’s eyes.

 Joseph spoke, his voice husky.
 “An angel announced Him to me, too.
-He told me the Child was conceived by the Spirit, the fulfillment of Isaiah’s prophecy, and that He will save His people from their sins.
+He told me the Child was conceived by the Spirit, the fulfillment of Isaiah’s prophecy, and that He will save His people, save us, from our sins.
 He will be called Immanuel, God With Us.
-His name is Jesus in Greek, Yehoshua in Hebrew.”
+His name is Yehoshua.”

 Yehoshua – God is Salvation.
 Looking at Uncle Asa, I saw wonder and adoration on his face as he looked at the baby, and then he drew in a quick breath.
 His brows pinched together, and he blinked rapidly.
 His jaw jutted out.
 “No.” He shook his head at Joseph.
 “No.”